A Japanophile who has survived 15 solo trips to Japan, Ced's visits focus on discovering the country’s lesser-known

 Do you know that Tokyo is the city with the most Michelin stars?
-If you’re willing to splurge, the best of the international gourmet dining scene is open to you in Tokyo.
-If you’re on a budget, despair not too—there are a plethora of reasonable and budget-friendly choices as well.
-The short of it: Tokyo is a dining capital of the world.
+If you’re willing to splurge, the best of the international gourmet dining scene is open to you here.
+If you’re not, despair not —there are many reasonable and budget-friendly choices too.
+The short of it: Tokyo is the dining capital of the world.
 Your Tokyo nights will never be spent hungry.
-Your camera will be full of foodie perfect shots too.

 14. The Stunning

 15. The Never-Sleeping

-I end this feature of Tokyo night photography by saying, Tokyo is perhaps the greatest city in the world, simply because it has something for everyone.
-Don’t you want to visit this magnificent capital right away?
+I end this photo essay of Tokyo at night by saying, the Japanese capital is perhaps the greatest city in the world, simply because it has something for everyone.
+Don’t you want to visit this magnificent city right away?